Naman712005/JLU-Orbit/RENDER_DEPLOYMENT.md

 - **Start Command**: `npm start`
 - **Instance Type**: Free

+**✅ No special flags needed** - The dependency conflict has been fixed!

 ### C. Add Environment Variables

 Click **Add Environment Variable** and add ALL of these: